 - The ending credits for Zero Punctuation's review of Spec Ops: The Line show Yahtzee doing this after killing an Imp, as a parallel to how the game makes the player feel guilty for killing civilians.

 - A form of this trope where the kill was accidental occurs in the Justice League episode "Only a Dream".
-Superman, having lost control of his strength, crushes Jimmy to death while hugging him.
-When he realizes what has happened, the situation transitions into this.
+Superman, having lost control of his strength, crushes Jimmy Olsen to death while hugging him.
+When he realizes what has happened, he cradles Jimmy's body, desperately apologizing to his young friend for harming him.
+Luckily, as implied by the title, it's All Just a Dream.

 - An interesting version of this trope occurs in Teenage Mutant Ninja Turtles (2003), where Harry unwittingly causes Nano's "death" in S01 Ep05.
 Since Nano disappeared in a vat of molten liquid there was no body for Harry to cradle, but he found and picked up one of Nano's cracked masks that had escaped destruction.
 Holding it in his hands, Harry wept and talked to the mask as though it was Nano, apologising for what happened.